EspressoLogicCafe/APICreatorSDK/README.md

 ### Getting Started

-Connecting to an existing project is as easy as:
+Connecting to an existing project is done via the espressologic.connect() method.
+Here we are connecting to a sample API which is available as a sandbox for exploring the basics:

 ```javascript
 var espressologic, api;